-The technique does not treat spider veins nor does it treat veins in the lower leg.
-In some cases the saphenous veins may be compromised or destroyed during the procedure.
+In some cases, the saphenous veins may be compromised or destroyed during the procedure.
 With an increased emphasis in current medicine on preserving the veins for future use for either coronary artery bypass or another vascular procedure, this may be a concern for some patients.

 If endovenous laser ablation is performed on a symptomatic patient, it will likely be covered by medical insurance and Medicare.
 In order to determine whether the procedure is medically necessary, insurance carriers may require a trial of support or compression stockings and the need to take pain medication during the last six months.
 Contact a local specialist for more information about the costs and insurance requirements associated with endovenous laser ablation.